rsbohn/waffle8/docs/ascii-papertape.md

 - No character pair extraction needed
 - Mask to 8 bits (`AND 0377`) instead of 6 bits
 - Direct ASCII-to-printer output without conversion table
+- Check for end-of-tape marker (777) to terminate reading

 ## Files